← Back to Blog

 If you are in the United States: Learn how a Roth IRA compares with a taxable brokerage account and any employer retirement match available to you.
 Use our Investment Calculator to estimate what consistent contributions could add up to over time.

 If you are Canadian: Learn how a Tax-Free Savings Account compares with a Registered Retirement Savings Plan and a taxable account.
 The best order depends on your income, goals, employer plan, contribution room, and tax situation.
+If you are comparing Canadian platforms, read the Wealthsimple review and the investment fees guide.

 Frequently Asked Questions